kateharborne/SimSpin.jl/docs/src/index.md

 For the installation procedure of the SimSpin package please follow the installation instructions on the package's [*README*](https://github.com/kateharborne/SimSpin-Julia).

 Once installed, a simple procedure of three steps is required to take an observation and generate a datacube:
 1. Create a telescope object.
-This specifies the field of view to be used, the aperture shape, etc. In this example we will use the default SAMI telescope constructor.
-Alternatively, the IFU() constructor can be used to create any generic IFU.
+This specifies the field of view to be used, the aperture shape, etc. In this example we will use the default [SAMI](@ref) telescope constructor.
+See [Telescope Constructors](@ref) for other default and customisable constructors.

     ```
         > telescope = SimSpin.SAMI()